 1. Train all employees on cybersecurity best practices:

 Your employees are on the front line of your security.
-Make sure they follow good hygiene practices — such as using strong password protection, connecting only to secure Wi-Fi and being on constant lookout for phishing — on all of their devices.
+Make sure they follow good hygiene practices — such as using strong password protection, connecting only to secure Wi-Fi and never clicking on links from unsolicited emails.